Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What is the course about?

-The ESOL (English for Speakers of Other Languages) course is designed for students whose first language is not English.
-The course covers different aspects of language learning including – listening, grammar. reading, writing, vocabulary and pronunciation.
-There are several levels of competence in ESOL, from complete beginners up to GCSE-equivalent level.
-We have the following levels available:
+This ESOL (English for Speakers of Other Languages) course is designed for students whose first language is not English.
+It covers key areas of language learning including listening, grammar, reading, writing, vocabulary, and pronunciation.

 • Pre-Entry